Burabay National Park, Kazakhstan: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types C and F. Be careful to find the necessary kind.
-The vast majority of adapters that you can buy are simply plugs and require your devices to change the voltage themselves.
-If your devices can't do that they could get fried.
-This one should be sufficient for most locations.
+A plug adapter that supports outlet types C and F. It's important that you find the necessary type.
+A lot of adapters available online are just plug changers and expect your devices to change the voltage themselves.
+If your electronics can't do that they could get fried.
+This one is sufficent for most areas.

 A portable power bank, like this one